Writing an Effective Foil: "Hamilton's" Aaron Burr

 They can be a temporary nuisance or recurring headache for your protagonist.

-Antagonists can be persistent, clever, and even likeable, and their goal can be legitimate or even sympathetic to the reader.
+Antagonists can be persistent, clever, and even likable.
+Their goal can be legitimate or even sympathetic to the reader.
 We root against them because we have chosen to root for their rival (the hero) more.
 If we were to tell the story from their perspective, we may root for them instead.

 They are often wrong (though not always), but they have convinced themselves that they are actually right in their pursuits and justified in their actions.